zabuldon/insteonlocal/README.md

   * On
   * Off

-For all devices, you can get the status of a device
+For all devices, you can get the status of a device with getStatus which will query the device and return the result

 You can request a list of all linked devices.
 For each device, it will also return the type of device and the model.
 This is accomplished by using two files from this library, device_categories.json and device_models.json